C.Hardy Aerial Services

 -

-100% could identify services and USPs
+100% were able to identify services and USPs

 -

-67.5% found FAQs helpful
+67.5% found the FAQs section useful

 -

-87.5% quickly discovered detailed service information
+87.5% were able to find detailed service information quickly

 -

-87.5% felt testimonials increased trust
+87.5% felt the testimonials and Yell reviews increased trust and legitimacy

 -